 There’s no humane way to capture a baby primate from the wild.

-But despite serious animal welfare and safety concerns, the cruel and dangerous trade in “pet” primates remains active in the US.
-The bipartisan Captive Primate Safety Act (CPSA) (H.R 3199/S. 1594) could end it.
-This bill would protect primates from the cruel and destructive exotic pet trade by prohibiting the private possession, breeding, and trade of nonhuman primates outside of qualified facilities—protecting animals, people, and public health.
+Despite serious animal welfare and safety concerns, the cruel and dangerous trade in “pet” primates remains active in the U.S. and around the world.
+But a bipartisan bill now making its way through Congress would protect primates from the cruel and destructive exotic pet trade by prohibiting the private possession, breeding, and trade of nonhuman primates outside of qualified facilities—protecting animals, people, and public health.

-Nonhuman primates—like chimpanzees, lemurs, spider monkeys, and gibbons—are wild animals, not pets.
+These spider monkeys—just like chimpanzees, lemurs, gibbons, and other primates often targeted by traffickers—are wild animals, not pets.
 They are intelligent, sensitive, and social beings with complex needs that no private home can meet.

 Kept in isolation, many suffer from psychological trauma and physical neglect.
 Others endure painful or misguided attempts to “tame” them.
 This isn’t just harmful to the animals; it also puts people and communities at risk.

 The “pet” primate trade also drives international wildlife trafficking, pushing wild populations toward extinction.